Child Labor Laws: Where Can Teens Legally Work?

 - Requiring work permits

 Most labor and employment laws apply to all workers, regardless of age.
 Young workers still have minimum wage and overtime protections.
-However, some full-time students and disabled workers can receive less than the minimum wage in limited situations.
+However, some full-time students and disabled workers can be paid less than the minimum wage in limited circumstances.

 Types of Jobs Permitted for Teens

 Driving a motor vehicle is generally prohibited for minor workers.
 This also applies to working as an outside helper on motor vehicles.
-However, there are some exceptions when teens can drive for work.
-17-year-olds can drive with a valid license, during daylight hours, and when deliveries are not time sensitive.
+However, there are some exceptions to the rule that allow teens to drive for work.
+17-year-olds can drive with a valid license during daylight hours and when deliveries are not time-sensitive.

 The FLSA prohibits minors from working in certain types of hazardous occupations, including: